Distillery: 玉泉堂酒造 Gyokusendo Shuzō

 Alcohol: 25%

-In the bottle: Right from the start you get these big rice/toasted rice notes which are followed by caramel, custard and vanilla; overall, these feel a bit dry, and not sticky sweet.
-If you really give it a good sniff you can catch some really nice fresh citrus that really ties everything together; the alcohol plays a little on the finish and rounds everything off nicely.
+In the bottle: Right from the start you get these big rice/toasted rice notes, followed by caramel, custard, and vanilla.
+Overall these feel a bit dry, not sticky sweet.
+If you really give it a good sniff, you can catch some really nice fresh citrus that ties everything together nicely.
+The alcohol plays a little on the finish and rounds everything off well.

-On the rocks: Just like in the bottle, what first hits the tongue is a beautiful wash of rice/toasted rice, caramel, custard and vanilla, which are typically sweeter notes; however, instead heavy sweet and rich, you get crisp and fresh, which makes Hitsuki incredibly drinkable.
-Drinking this on the rocks really gives a summer vibe and it feels like Hitsuki would make a great go-to on a hot summer night.
+On the rocks: Just like in the bottle, what first hits the tongue is a beautiful wash of rice/toasted rice, caramel, custard, and vanilla—typically sweeter notes; however, instead of heavy and rich, you get crisp and fresh.
+This makes Hitsuki incredibly drinkable.
+Drinking this on the rocks really gives a summer vibe and feels like it would make a great go-to on a hot summer night.

-Straight: Highly enjoyable neat in the glass, the sweeter notes comes though a bit stronger than on-the-rocks, but nothing that feels too heavy, additionally, the finish remains nice and fresh which makes this a shochu you can easily have more than one glass.
+Straight: Highly enjoyable neat in the glass.
+The sweeter notes come through a bit stronger than on the rocks, but nothing feels too heavy.
+Additionally, the finish remains nice and fresh, making this a shōchū you can easily have more than one glass of.

 水割り Diluted with Water: